Playing Better Golf with Your Legs

 Many amateur golfers don’t pay much attention to their legs in a golf swing.
 What they don’t know is that power and control lie on the lower body.
 The legs are essential power transmitters in a golf swing because they’re in contact with the ground.
 The lower body is as important as the upper body, and proper alignment of both parts is important for a golf swing.

-Legs lead the movement in every swing while the arms and the torso follow the leads.
-You must position your legs properly during a gold swing.
+Legs lead the movement in every swing while the arms and the torso follow the lead.
+You must position your legs properly during a golf swing.
 This will ensure you get more fluid, relaxed, natural, and gain control.

 Proper Hip Movement in a Swing

 Proper control of your lower body in a swing starts from your hips and waist.
 While hip turn may appear subtle, you should never ignore it in a swing.
 Here’s how to work on your hip movement.

 - Pay attention to the outside of the hip.
 You’ll notice that one side of your hip points to the target while the other points in the opposite direction at address.
 When you begin to swing, you’ll move to point the front hip bone towards the ground.
 The hip bone will move slightly to point towards the air.

 - Another way to envision hip movement is to imagine the shaft of your club moving through your waist.
 You want to get the club to point the ground a few feet from your golf ball and into the sky.
 With this movement, you’ll coil the upper body towards the spine to create torque.
 You’ll unleash all these on golf balls with more power.